Ed Ricketts: Life

 In 1940, Ricketts and Steinbeck journeyed to the Sea of Cortez (Gulf of California) in a chartered fishing boat to collect invertebrates for the scientific catalog in their book, Sea of Cortez.
 Also in 1940, Ricketts began a relationship with Eleanor Susan Brownell Anthony "Toni" Solomons Jackson, who became his common-law wife.
-As Steinbeck's secretary, Jackson helped edit The Log From the Sea of Cortez.
+As Steinbeck's secretary, Jackson helped edit The Log from the Sea of Cortez.
 Jackson, who had attended the University of California, Los Angeles, was the daughter of Katherine Gray Church and Theodore Solomons, an explorer and early member of the Sierra Club, who had discovered and defined the John Muir Trail.
 Jackson and her young daughter Katherine Adele moved in with Ricketts and lived with him until 1947.
 In addition to Steinbeck, their circle of friends included the novelist and painter Henry Miller and the mythologist, writer, and lecturer Joseph Campbell.

 During World War II, Ricketts again served in the Army, this time as a medical lab technician; he was drafted in October 1942, missing the age cut-off by days.
 During his service, he kept collecting marine life and compiling data.
 His son was drafted in 1943.

 In 1945, Steinbeck's novel Cannery Row was published.
 Ricketts, the model for "Doc" became a celebrity, and tourists and journalists began seeking him out.
 Steinbeck portrayed "Doc" (and thus, Ricketts) as a many-faceted intellectual who was somewhat outcast from intellectual circles, a party-loving drinking man, in close touch with the working class and with the prostitutes and bums of Monterey's Cannery Row.
 Steinbeck wrote of "Doc": "He wears a beard and his face is half Christ and half satyr and his face tells the truth."

 Ricketts himself read Cannery Row with exasperation, by all accounts, but ended saying simply that it could not be criticized because it had not been written with malice.
 Ricketts was also portrayed as "Doc" in Sweet Thursday, the sequel to Cannery Row; as "Friend Ed" in Burning Bright; as "Doc Burton" in In Dubious Battle; as Jim Casy in The Grapes of Wrath; and as "Doctor Winter" in The Moon Is Down.

 In September 1946, Ricketts' daughter Nancy Jane had a son, making Ricketts a grandfather.
-That same year the health of his stepdaughter Kay deteriorated due to a brain tumor; she died the following year, on 5 October 1947.
-Kay's mother, Toni left Ricketts shortly afterwards.
+That same year, the health of his stepdaughter Kay deteriorated due to a brain tumor; she died the following year on October 5, 1947.
+Kay's mother, Toni left Ricketts shortly after this death.